ayanroych/Ayan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
+For my first milestone I coded an active buzzer and an ultrasonic sensor such that when the ultrasonic sensor senses an object within range, the buzzer beeps, alerting the user that an object is in front of them.
+I also made it so that as an object moves closer to the ultrasonic sensor, the intensity of the beeping increases and as the object moves further away,
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones